pb4git/Ocean-of-code/README.md

 ## Step 3

 A torpedo sent might reveal the position of the submarine.
-The probability of being damaged by the opponent is calculated assuming there is an equal chance for the opponent's presence in all positions of his presence map and the opponent will play aggressively (ie: move and torpedo if in range, even if he enters a mine field).
+The probability of being damaged by the opponent is calculated assuming there is an equal chance for the opponent's presence in all positions of his presence map and the opponent will play aggressively (i.e.: move and torpedo if in range, even if he enters a mine field).

     Move at turn 0                           Future damage taken   Damage dealt to opp   Retaliation by opp {MOVE N SILENCE},                        0.055                 0.0                   1.0